DavidNery/SpigotMethodCallTree/README.md

 ```

 You can check all the code used in the file [SpigotMethodCallTree](./SpigotMethodCallTree.java).
 Yes, I know the code is horrible, but I wasn't focused on performance or anything like that.
 I was just focused on do it!

+# Extra
+I used Paper 1.16.1 to extract the invocation tree